-Make a list of famous and infamous effective leaders in any field, at any time in history- this is already a pretty select list, representing a tiny proportion of the human population.
+Make a list of famous (and infamous) effective leaders in any field, at any time in history.
+This is already a pretty select list, representing a tiny proportion of the human population.
 Then count the number of them who were dynamic, visionary and charismatic- a vanishingly small group.
 Even among that group, as many lead their people to disasters and terrible outcomes as to successes.
 We – ordinary people who want to lead well – cannot really learn from them.

-John Adair had the right idea when he talked about action-centred leadership - he said that effective leadership is as much about what we DO as what we ARE.
+John Adair had the right idea when he talked about action-centred leadership.
+He said that effective leadership is as much about what we DO as what we ARE.
 He explained the eight activities that leaders undertake:

-3. Briefing: explaining and delegating work to people so they know exactly what they need to do, why they need to do it, how it will be assessed and when it’s needed.
+Effective briefing means explaining and delegating work to people so they know exactly what they need to do, why they need to do it, how it will be assessed and when it’s needed.

 Adair argued that the more time, energy and intelligence leaders devoted to these activities, the more effective they would be.
 But there’s a problem; performing all these activities well takes practice, and even then, people differ in their ability to do them well.

 And Adair – who based much of his theories on the old certainties of his military experience and his strong religious faith – missed out on three more activities, the need for which has become more evident in the modern, fast-moving and ever-changing world.
+These are:

-10. Authenticity: Goffee and Jones’ idea that leaders need to ‘be yourself – more – with skill’.
+Leadership authenticity is Goffee and Jones’ idea that leaders need to ‘be yourself – more – with skill’.
 Having integrity in thought, deed and words that is as evident under pressure as it is when leaders are relaxed.
 Having a balanced and secure set of morals and ethics, critical thinking and social skills that can be drawn upon whatever the circumstances.
 Thinking on your feet.